 It is important that all HR processes and initiatives are developed as part of an overall people strategy which is aligned with, and designed to assist in the achievement of, the organizational strategy and goals (IDP).
 A key part of the HR planning role is the development of a workforce plan.
-The council adopted its Human Resources Strategy in October 2016 and will be reviewed in May 2017; this strategy is used as part of the municipal vehicle for achieving efficient and effective service delivery.
+The council adopted its Human Resources Strategy in October 2016, which was reviewd in May 2017; this strategy is used as part of the municipal vehicle for achieving efficient and effective service delivery.
+Ubuhlebezwe Municipality does not have an HR Plan but uses the strategy for the implementation of the HR Program.

-This strategy has been compiled and it addresses the following:
+This strategy addresses the following:

-- Planning the municipal workforce in an organized manner and within strategic principles; - Attraction and retention of required skills; - Developing a competent, skilled, service orientated and satisfied (content) workforce in order to ensure continued service excellence, sometimes under difficult circumstances; - Filling of staff vacancies according to structured procedures and timeframes.
+- o Planning the municipal workforce in an organized manner and within strategic principles; - Attraction and retention of required skills; - Developing a competent, skilled, service orientated and satisfied (content) workforce in order to ensure continued service excellence, sometimes under difficult circumstances; - Filling of staff vacancies according to structured procedures and timeframes.